ays14/innovaccer-hackercamp-19/README.md

 > It is mandatory for **MedicationInfo**, to be called after **ConditionInfo** has been called with same **query**.

 ---
-Because sometimes ==`NightmareJS` instance doesn't destroy completely== on slow web-servers, which it is trying to scrap.
+Because sometimes `NightmareJS` instance doesn't destroy completely on slow web-servers, which it is trying to scrap.
 A request timeout may happen without launching Nighmare instance.
 This issue is being addressed by NighmareJS developers.

 By default, NightmareJS instance's `show property` is set to `true`.
 This asks NightmareJS to load a GUI instance of the browser.
 It can be set to `false` in [services/scrapper/index.js](https://github.com/ays14/innovaccer-hackercamp-19/blob/master/services/scrapper/index.js) -> Line: 22

-In the case, when either of the 'ConditionInfo' or 'MedicationInfo' show request timeout, ==**Please restart the server**==, and execute the same query then it will work fine.
+In the case, when either of the 'ConditionInfo' or 'MedicationInfo' show request timeout,
+### **Please restart the server**
+and execute the same query then it will work fine.

 ---